elastic/kibana/x-pack/plugins/upgrade_assistant/README.md

     1. Set a write-block on the original index, no new data can be written during reindexing.
     2. Create a target index with the following name `reindexed-v{majorVersion}-{originalIndex}`.
 E.g., if `my-index` is the original, the target will be named `reindexed-v8-my-index`.
     3. [Reindex](https://www.elastic.co/guide/en/elasticsearch/reference/master/docs-reindex.html) from the original index to the target index.
 Kibana will continuously report reindexing status.
     4. Once reindexing is done, create an alias from the original index to the target index.
 All existing aliases referencing the original index will be re-pointed to the target index.
-E.g., `my-alias` will reference `reindexed-v8-my-index`.
+E.g., `my-index` will be an alias referencing `reindexed-v8-my-index`.
        1. **NOTE:** writing/indexing will effectively be re-enabled at this point via the alias.
     5. Delete the original index.
     6. The Upgrade Assistant's reindex action is complete at this point.